Avaiga/taipy-getting-started-gui/step_07/ReadMe.md

 ## Back to the code

-In our application, the first page contains the previous Markdown.It is named _page_).
+In our application, the first page (named _page_) contains the previous Markdown.

 ![Data Visualization](data_visualization.png){ width=700 style="margin:auto;display:block;border: 4px solid rgb(210,210,210);border-radius:7px" }

-Then let’s create our second page which contains the page corresponding to the analysis of an entire text.
+Then, let’s create our second page which contains a page to analyze an entire text.

 ```python
 # Second page